danielbarco/Swiss_Parliament_Network/README.md

 ## Data Source

-We have different sources for “Ständerat” and “Nationalrat” filed as PDFs with tables
+We retrieved the data by personal communication with the federal office combined with public available data on: https://www.parlament.ch/centers/documents/de/zutrittsberechtigte-nr.pdf

-Nationalrat:
+The data source includes PDFs with tables from the Swiss National parliament:

 Dezember 2012 <br />
 Januar 2014 → 2013 <br />